Lots of HTML, JS and/or CSS errors force IE8 to switch to compatibility view

 I was able to reproduce the "random" logoff by e.g. opening DB check->Full search or in some modules of the extdeveval extension.
 "Loaded Extensions" in EM also logged me out.
 Clicking the "switch compatibility mode" button manually ends the session too.

-#3 Updated by Jo Hasenau almost 10 years ago
+#3 Updated by Jo Hasenau over 10 years ago

 The suspect In EM is the <select> Module Menu, which neither got a <form> as a container nor an action, but a weird onChange jumpToUrl JS behaviour that could have been easily acchieved with a real form and action, some hidden fields and onChange="submit();" instead.